gnoverse/awesome-gno/README.md

 > Do you gno?

-This repository is a hub for apps, frameworks, libraries, and resources. related to Gno & gno.land converge.
-The purpose of this repository is two-fold:
+This repository is a hub for apps, frameworks, libraries, and resources. related to Gno & gno.land.
+It serves two main purposes:

-1. Firstly, it is a place for newcomers to see what is happening in gno.land, get inspiration and learn about how to become good contributors to gno.land.
+1. It’s a place for newcomers to explore what's happening on gno.land. get inspiration and learn about how to become good contributors to gno.land.
-2. Secondly, it is a place open for everyone to share their [gno.land](https://gno.land) efforts & work, publicly.
-Everyone is welcome to open PRs, which will be reviewed and merged if they benefit the resource list.
+2. It’s a space for everyone to publicly share their [gno.land](https://gno.land) projects.
+  > All are welcome to submit PRs, which will be reviewed and merged if they add value to the resource list. and merged if they benefit the resource list.

 _Some things in this repository might be outdated.
 We welcome any PRs that will